Liberty and the American Idea: Rebuilding the Foundations

 Chapter 5: The Will to Freedom

-The new philosophical ideas and perspectives that emerged in Europe during what is known as the Enlightenment were charged with hopefulness.
-Trust in the human will to freedom, in the vision of rational governance, and in confidence in the human capacity to master and control nature, all contributed to a profound transition.
-A newfound belief that all human problems could be resolved by reason and science took over from religion as the dominant assumption.
-This radical thinking came to dominate western culture at the same time the United States of America was developing an unprecedented social and political identity.
-Despite contradictions, inconsistencies, and shockingly violent consequences around the world, these ideas initially had a powerful effect on the emerging American character.
+The new ideas and views that emerged with science and materialism in Europe during the “Enlightenment” were charged with hopefulness – the vision of rational governance, confidence in the human capacity to master and control nature, and trust in the human will to freedom.
+The belief that all human problems could be resolved by reason and science alone displaced religion as the dominant “world view”.
+This radical thinking came to dominate western culture at the same time that the United States of America was inventing its’ own social and political identity.
+Despite contradictions and inconsistencies, these ideas had a powerful effect on the emerging American character.